marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

     equivalent to :option:`-Wformat -Wformat-nonliteral -Wformat-security
     -Wformat-y2k`.

+.. option:: -Wno-format

+  Default option value for :option:`-Wformat`.

-.. option:: -Wno-format-contains-nul, -Wformat-contains-nul
+.. option:: -Wno-format-contains-nul

   If :option:`-Wformat` is specified, do not warn about format strings that contain NUL bytes.

+.. option:: -Wformat-contains-nul

+  Default option value for :option:`-Wno-format-contains-nul`.

-.. option:: -Wno-format-extra-args, -Wformat-extra-args
+.. option:: -Wno-format-extra-args

   If :option:`-Wformat` is specified, do not warn about excess arguments to a ``printf`` or ``scanf`` format function.
 The C standard specifies